Joseph Yam

 Joseph Yam Chi-kwong, GBM, GBS, CBE, JP (任志剛; born 1948, Hong Kong) is a Hong Kong statistician, economist and civil servant.
 He was the first Chief Executive of the Hong Kong Monetary Authority, Hong Kong's de facto central bank, holding the position for 16 years.
 In 2011 Yam was elected to a member of the board of directors of the Swiss Bank UBS AG.
-In 2014, following UBS AG's restructuring, he was appointed to the board of directors of the UBS Group AG and served in the position till May 2017.
+In 2014, following UBS AG's restructuring, he was appointed to the board of directors of the UBS Group AG and remained in the position till May 2017.
 He has been a member of the Corporate Culture and Responsibility Committee and the Risk Committee of the UBS Group AG since 2011 and a non-official member of the Executive Council of Hong Kong since 2017.

 Education

 Joseph Yam graduated from the University of Hong Kong in economics, social sciences and statistics with first class honors in 1970.